We are pleased to offer grants from a number of Field of Interest Funds.

-“We encourage US Moravian congregations, agencies, fellowships, and ministries to apply for grants to support their important work,” said MMFA President & CEO Chris Spaugh.
+“We encourage North American Moravian congregations, agencies, fellowships, and ministries to apply for grants to support their important work,” said MMFA President & CEO Chris Spaugh.

-The first step in making an application is to schedule a consultation with MMFA Intern, Zach Spaugh.
-His email address is firstname.lastname@example.org.
-If your project meets the basic criteria, Zach will provide you with an application.
-The consultation should assist you in making the strongest application to the most relevant fund for your project.
+The first step in making an application is to schedule a consultation with MMFA Director of Stewardship Services, Laura Watson.
+Her email address is firstname.lastname@example.org.
+If your project meets the basic criteria, Laura will provide you with an application.
+The consultation should assist you in making the strongest possible application.
 Some ministries might qualify for more than one grant category.
-The consultation with Zach will help identify the best match and optimize the number of grant awards.
+The consultation with Laura will help identify the best match and optimize the number of grant awards.
 Click here to read Frequently Asked Questions.

 The deadline to submit a completed grant application is 5:00 p.m.
-EDT, Thursday, July 15, 2021.
+Eastern, Friday, July 15, 2022.
 The Grant Advisory Team will review the applications, along with any supporting materials, and make recommendations.
-MMFA will announce grant awards on Friday, August 13, 2021.
+MMFA will announce grant awards on Saturday, August 13, 2022.
 The funds will also be provided to the recipients at that time.
-Current members of the Grant Advisory Team include: Charles (Sandy) Baldwin III, Sue Dreydoppel, Tres Fordham, Vince Holbrook, William Matz, The Rev. Jennifer Moran, Emily Rector, The Rev. Beth Rohn-Habhegger, and Zach Routh.
+Current members of the Grant Advisory Team include: Sue Dreydoppel, Tres Fordham, William Matz, The Rev. Jennifer Moran, Emily Rector, The Rev. Beth Rohn-Habhegger, Zach Routh, and Laura Watson.

 Click here to watch the video “Navigating the Grant Application Process” for instructions to apply for a grant